junior-devleague/cyber-security/projects/Historical-cyber-attacks.md

 19. Hannaford Bros security breach

 ## What to do
-1. You need to write a short 2-4 page paper on your topic
+1. You need to write a short 2-4 page paper on your topic (could be a blog but needs to be extremely well done).
-2. You will need to create a short 1-3 minute presentation to explain and teach your classmates about your topic.
+2. You will need to create a short 1-3 minute presentation to explain and teach your classmates about your topic (Be creative!)

 ## What to work on today, Tuesday 4/10/18
 1. Research your topic and document your sources